Final laboratory test

 4. For accurate measurement of diffusion time:

-3. the two pads moistened are introduced simultaneously in the glass tube and stop the timer;
+1. the two pads moistened are introduced simultaneously in the glass tube and start the timer;

 5. After NH3 and HCl molecules diffuse: